 JSTOR is an online database of over 12 million articles, books and other resources.
 You can access the full range of content that Cambridge subscribes to by logging in with your Raven ID via the Cambridge database link.
 You can find more information about databases on the Databases page of this guide.

-iDiscover is the catalogue for Cambridge Libraries.
+iDiscover is the online catalogue for Cambridge Libraries.
 The search box below can be used to search for ebooks - try entering a keyword and click return.
 You'll be taken to the main iDiscover page where you can browse results and access ebook titles.
 If you get lots of results, try using the filters on the right hand side of the page to refine items by date, author and subject.

 The easiest way to search for individual ebooks is by using iDiscover.
 If you would like to browse the ebook platforms and collections subscribed to by Cambridge University Libraries, the ebooks LibGuide is the place to go.
 The guide also covers ebook access, citation, copyright and FAQs.